nasa/stitchee/docs/sambah_readme.md

 - Polygons and other Shapefile formats are not supported for subsetting.
 Support for this is in development.
 - A request for a single granule proceeds through the entire chain.
 Thus, the following modifications are made even though the data are not concatenated: (i) the filename is changed to the granule's collection ID + "_merged" and (ii) a history attribute is added.
 - Occasionally stitchee instance fails due to Harmony memory limit.
 Solution for this is in development.
+- Known EarthData Search Client web interface bug allows user to select/deselect non-optional variables, such as coordinates, in variable subsetting menu.
+Non-optional variables are still included in the output file regardless of the user choice in the menu.

 ## Missions supported